In this Kitchen Nightmares episode, Gordon Ramsay visits Anna Vincenzo's in Boca Raton, Florida.

 The criticism pushes CeCe over the edge.

-She eventually walks out the kitchen, telling the staff to send the customers home.
+She eventually walks out the kitchen and tells the staff to send the customers home.

 CeCe breaks down into tears outside and admits that she is scared of failure.

-Gordon tells her that he can’t help her unless she comes to term with the food being the reason the restaurant is failing.
+Gordon tells her that he can’t help her unless she accepts the food being the reason the restaurant is failing.

-He reveals all the dishes to CeCe and the rest of the staff, which was overwhelming for them to see.
+He reveals all the dishes to CeCe and the rest of the staff.

 Gordon says that the menu is too big and this has a huge impact on the kitchen.

-For the next dinner service, chef Ramsay introduces a special that is not only fresh and delicious.
+For the next dinner service, Gordon introduces a special that is fresh and delicious.

-It will position the restaurant as the ideal place to get value and quality for a family dinner.
+It will position the restaurant as the ideal place for a family dinner.

 Gordon believes CeCe is now willing to take his advice and move forward.